dtjohnso/dtjohnso.github.com/source/now/index.markdown

 <!-- TODO: Always update the YAML date when making changes! -->

-I am currently preparing for Spring 2016 semester, which begins on January 25.
-I'll be out of the office for a couple weeks between now and then for holidays.
+I am presently in the midst of the Spring 2016 semester at Foundation Baptist College, which ends May 6, 2016.

-Once that semester begins, I'll be doing the following:
+This means that at present, I'm fully engaged in the following:

 * teaching five classes at Foundation Baptist College (two of which are brand-new to me and will require most of my time in preparation, one of which I'm teaching in two different sections to two different audiences)
 * writing lectures for the above-mentioned classes